odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 The parameter `-S localhost:8080` defines the server hostname and port.
 The parameter `-t public/` specifies the document root directory with the index.php file.

-Now open your website, e.g. <http://localhost:8080> and you should see the message `Hello, World!`.
+Now open your website, e.g. <http://localhost:8080> and you should see the message: `Hello, World!`

 To simplify this step you may add a script command `start` and the config key `process-timeout` into your composer.json file: